-But its important to understand that when it comes to mthfr conditions that vitamin B12 works with other B complex vitamins especially folic acid or folate, therefore the following symptoms of folate deficiency can also be a big indicator of a B12 deficiency such as:
+But it’s important to understand.
+When it comes to mthfr conditions that vitamin B12 works with other B complex vitamins.
+Especially folic acid or folate.
+Therefore the following symptoms of folate deficiency can also be a big indicator of a B12 deficiency such as:

 - Cracked lips

 What this means is your vitamin B12 levels can look good on paper after you have been to the doctor.
 But this doesn’t mean that you are able to use that B12 properly if you have mthfr gene mutations.